-1) This unity is a need
+1) Unity is a need

 It is a problem today and was a problem in Paul’s day.
 Paul would not have given this command unless there was a need for it.
 Some of the churches started by apostles two thousand years ago had problems.
 They weren’t perfect churches.
 Churches in the first century had all kinds of divisions and we have many of those same divisions today.
 The problem of unity is not just a modern problem.

-2) This unity is a command
+2) Unity is a command

 It is not optional.
 This is the will of God for every believer.
 Jesus prayed that we would be one.
 In fact, He prayed for this three times in John 17 right before He went to the cross (John 17:11, 21, 23).
 This is something we are called to.